Effective Study Habits for Successful Examinations

 10. Test Yourself Honestly

 Create mock tests under exam conditions.
 This will not only gauge your readiness but also train your brain to handle pressure.
-Review your mistakes carefully—they’re your best learning opportunities.
+Review your mistakes carefully; they’re your best learning opportunities.
+An honest assessment of your performance leads to better preparation.

 Conclusion